Original

 Bowers collection, California.

-After the close of H&B, Terry Hathaway maintained a restoration shop in the
+California.
+After the close of H&B, Terry Hathaway maintained a restoration

-Whittier, California, area for about two years, and the instrument, along with
+shop in the Whittier, California, area for about two years, and the

 1986

-instrument was bought by Ken Goldman and shipped to Ron Cappel in central California
+The instrument was bought by Ken Goldman and shipped to Ron Cappel in central

-for a complete and exacting restoration.
-Restoration was completed in
+California for a complete and exacting restoration.
+Restoration was

-1992.
-After the instruments was recorded by Ron Cappel for his own reference
+completed in 1992.
+Then, after the instruments was recorded by Ron Cappel for his

 Credits: